jenkinsci/junit-sql-storage-plugin/README.md

 ## Introduction

-Implements the pluggable storage API for the [Junit plugin](https://plugins.jenkins.io/junit/).
+Implements the pluggable storage API for the [JUnit plugin](https://plugins.jenkins.io/junit/).

 In common CI/CD use-cases a lot of the space is consumed by test reports.
 This data is stored within JENKINS_HOME, and the current storage format requires huge overheads when retrieving statistics and, especially trends.